 Clindamycin is an antibacterial prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of serious infections caused by certain types of bacteria.
 Examples of the infections include serious respiratory tract infections, skin and soft tissue infections, infections of the female pelvis and genital tract, and others.

 Certain bacterial respiratory infections (such as pneumonia) are opportunistic infections.
 An opportunistic infection is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as those infected with HIV—than in people with healthy immune systems.
 To learn more about opportunistic infections, read the AIDSinfo What is an Opportunistic Infection? fact sheet.

-Clindamycin can also be used “off-label” to treat other opportunistic infections of HIV infection.
+Clindamycin can also be used “off-label” to prevent and treat other opportunistic infections of HIV infection.
 “Off-label” use refers to use of an FDA-approved medicine in a manner different from that described on the medicine label.
 Good medical practice and the best interests of a patient sometimes require that a medicine be used “off-label.”

 What HIV-related opportunistic infections is clindamycin used for?